ejwatkins-astro/astroContours/readme.txt

 astropy
 skimage

+NOTE: You might need to downgrade numpy due to some changes made in more recent numpy version (numpy<1.21 ?).
+I think I have made a work around, but I don't think it works if you use geopandas for analysis later

 Package requirements I expect you'll need to install:

 geopandas: awesome package for comparing, joining, analysing and visulising large shape catalogues (including polygons created from a mask catalogue